seanmacary/bsm_dashboard/readme.md

 ### Prerequisites

 Ensure you have Python installed.
-Install the required dependencies using:
+Install the required dependencies and launch the application using:

 ```bash
 pip install -r requirements.txt